grassrootsgrocery/admin-portal/README.md

 }
 ```

-This means that subsequent calls to `useQuery` with the same query key and fetch function will first read from the cache before making the request, which means that our data can be displayed _instantly_.
+This means that subsequent calls to `useQuery` with the same query key will first read from the cache before making the request, which means that our data can be displayed _instantly_.
 This also means that if we have code that looks like this:

 ```TypeScript
 import { useQuery } from "react-query";